 • ScalaWith a stuck of good songs in their back catalogue -- songs like "Ruby", "Oh My God", "Everyday I Love You Less" and "I Predict A Riot" — this Kaiser Chiefs gig at the Scala is sure to be a sell-out.
 Hear Kaiser Chiefs playing live at the Scala on Thursday February 13th.

 to • Natural History MuseumTravel back in time to prehistoric Britain, long before the Romans, Saxons and Vikings arrived, and explore its changing landscapes and the people that lived there.
 "One Million Years of the Human Story" showcases some amazing archaeological finds from sites around Britain, including a skull from our earliest known Neanderthal, the oldest wooden spear in the world, and many more remarkable objects.

 • Royal Festival HallJoin conductor David Hill, the Bach Choir and the Chetham's Symphony Orchestra at the Royal Festival Hall, as they perform a selection of classical works by Elgar and Richard Strauss.

 to • Almeida TheatreGeorge Orwell's nightmarish vision of the future is coming to the Almeida Theatre.
 Winston Smith thinks a thought... but Big Brother is watching.
 Orwell's fiction is re-examined in a radical new staging which explores modern-day surveillance, and why his terrible vision of the future is as relevant now as ever.
-The theatre play 1984 will be showing on Thursday February 13th, at the Almeida Theatre.

 to • Royal Opera House"Rhapsody" is set to Sergey Rachmaninoff's classic "Rhapsody on a Theme of Paganini", by turns playful, romantic, elegiac and elegant.
 The music moves from stormy passages to much calmer interludes.